MoneyManager

 I put together my low-fidelity screens in a prototype to test out my concept so far.

-In addition, I asked them to perform tasks, such as finding where to create a new budget, remove a debit card, and view spending across all accounts.
+Over the course of a week, I met with 20 students and observed them as they performed tasks such as finding where to create a new budget, remove a debit card, and view spending across accounts.

 Key Discovery